Nick689/CustomPOS/Readme.md

 *  *DIV* is the reference for miscellaneous item, it has editable name.
 *  '  Single quote at the beginning of the name indicate a comment.

-Quantity management:  Before adjusting item record quantity you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and difference with current quantity for every items.
-It is advised to keep adjusted yours sales/arrivals records instead of forcing item's quantity without justification.
+Quantity management:  Before adjusting item quantity record you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and difference with current quantity for every items.
+It is advised to keep adjusted yours sales/arrivals records instead of forcing item quantity record without justification.

 Inventory:  There is no inventory module.
 "Inventory" is managed in CustomPOS as a special customer whose every invoiced item will be 0 priced (the purpose for "FREE" button).

-Stock moving, stock management:  See "Inventory", same operation.
+Stock moving, stock management:  See "Inventory", operate the same way.

 Barcode:  Delete any zero at the beginning of barcodes record otherwise it will not work.
 Linux user have to disable shift key while scanning case sensitive barcodes.